Become a leader in the development and delivery of specialty care for individuals affected by dementia.

 This program will capitalize on your experience as a registered nurse and provide you with the expertise needed to care for people living with dementia while advancing the practice of dementia care in your community.
 As the demographics of our population change, the number of people living with dementia will grow, requiring more experts who can provide leadership in managing their care.
 Designed to be a flexible university program that fits with the schedules of working registered nurses, this program will help you take a step towards advanced practice in the specialty of dementia studies nursing.

-- Earn a post-baccalaureate level graduate diploma in an area of nursing with an increasing need for expert care.
+- Earn a post-baccalaureate level graduate diploma in a specialty area of nursing with an increasing need for expert care.
 Develop practical, in-depth knowledge and evidence-based nursing skills.

 - Ready yourself for employment in a variety of care settings that require leadership in dementia care.

-- 28 months part-time to complete (final semester of study is a 150-hour practicum)
+- 5 semesters of part-time study (final semester is 150-hour practicum)